 Best Hostels in Venice

-Located on the island of Giudecca, just across the water from Piazza San Marco (St Marks Square), Generator Hostel is one of the best places to stay in Venice on a budget.
-Built in what was originally a warehouse, Generator beautifully blends history with contemporary design, with exposed brick walls, a glass chandelier and decor so luxurious you’ll forget you’re travelling on a budget.
+Located on the island of Giudecca, just across the water from St Mark’s Square, Generator Hostel is one of the best places to stay in Venice if you’re on a budget.
+Built in what was originally a warehouse, Generator beautifully blends history with contemporary design.
+With exposed brick walls, a glass chandelier and luxury decor, you’ll forget you’re travelling on a budget.
 There are plenty of different room options, from private en-suites to 16-bed dorms, many of which have amazing views across to the Grand Canal and Piazza San Marco.
 The hostel bar also has a great value happy hour from 18:30 to 20:30 every day (Aperol Spritz for only €2.50).
-Central Venice can be reached by Vaparetto (boat) from Generator Hostel in just 5-10 minutes.
+Central Venice can be reached by Vaporetto in just 5-10 minutes.

 Address: Fondamenta Zitelle 86, Giudecca, 30133 Venice